jhonas-cloud/nextwork-web-project/README.md

 * Use token as temporary password to push it on our Git repo
 * Add new commit
 * And lastly, create a README.md that showcasing our project documentation.
+On day 3, I used this repository to make build a Web application using Maven and CodeArtifact.